 The librarian will conduct mini-lessons for students on the care and handling of materials.

 The librarian will refer to ALA’s Disaster Response fact sheet in case of an emergency.

 The Kenwood Elementary Library welcomes gifts.
 The librarian will use the selection criteria listed above to determine whether the book will be added to the library’s collection.
-Books not selected for submission will be donated to Ms. Ellen and her book drive for the Lakota Indian Reservation.
+Books not selected for submission will be donated.
 The library does not appraise gifts for tax or estate purposes.
-New titles and gifts donated to the Kenwood Elementary Library will include a book plaque on the inside front cover of the book indicating the person or family that made the donation.
+Upon request, new titles and gifts donated to the Kenwood Elementary Library will include a book plaque on the inside front cover of the book indicating the person or family that made the donation.

 The Kenwood Elementary Library understands the importance of maintaining a current and useful collection.
 With this in mind, there will be times when books will need to be removed from the collection.
 The collection will be monitored continuously for damaged or worn books that need to be removed and replaced.